Understand My Dreams basa"d

-Dream of wolves, eyes, woke up, chased, falling
+Dream of chased, eyes, falling, woke up, wolves

 A few nights ago I had a dream about being a wolf, ever since I had the dream i have been trying to figure it out.
 This is what occurred in the dream: I'm in a forest at night, my fur is all black and I am with another wolf that is all white.
 It starts to snow gently, as the snow starts falling me and the other wolf start to play.
 The majority of the dream is just running and playing with this unknown wolf.
 I woke up just as i was running into an opening with the rising sun in my eyes.
 It bugs me that I am unable to figure out what this dream means.
 I love wolves, they are my favorite animal.
 I have never had a dream about being a wolf, I have had one other dream with wolves in it about 10 years ago, but that was the typical "being chased by wolves" dream.